 Not for Ourselves Alone: The Story of Elizabeth Cady Stanton and Susan B. Anthony

 Companion site to the PBS film produced by Ken Burns and Paul Barnes, includes annotated links to seminal documents of 19th century feminism and to digitized documents in other online collections, plus video and sound clips

 View and search a variety of digital collections related to women's history, including the papers of Clara Barton, Elizabeth Cady Stanton, Susan B. Anthony; National American Woman Suffrage Association Records; Photographs from the Records of the National Woman's Party; and more.

 Criteria for evaluating reliable websites include:

+Remember to evaluate websites carefully before using them for research purposes.
 If you still aren't sure, feel free to ask a librarian or professor for assistance.

 While writing research papers, you may need to:

 ♦ List your sources in bibliographies or works cited, and